nickytonline/www.nickyt.co/src/posts/using-a-hook-in-a-class-component-3eh2.md

 Did you know that you can use [hooks](https://beta.reactjs.org/learn#using-hooks) in [class components](https://reactjs.org/docs/react-component.html)?

-OK, I'm lying kind of.
+OK, I'm lying, kind of.
 You can't use a hook directly in a class component, but you can use a hook in a wrapped function component with a [render prop](https://reactjs.org/docs/render-props.html) to achieve this.

 Before going ahead with this, if you're able to convert your class component to a function component, prefer that.
 But if the component needs to remain a class component for whatever reason, this pattern works great.
 You will most likely encounter this scenario when working on a mature React codebase.

+The beauty of this pattern is you can build new components as function components using hooks.
+Class components that can't be upgraded for whatever reason benefit from the same functionality via a thin compatibility layer, the wrapper component.

 Let's first create a hook.